90135/COM3D2_Simple_MOD_Guide_Chinese/README.md

 For other language users, just use [https://immersivetranslate.com/en/](https://immersivetranslate.com/en/)

-This is a browser plugin that allows you to use Google or AI translation, etc.
+That is a browser plugin that allows you to use Google or AI translation, etc.

 These documents are open source, and you are welcome to submit translations